girip11/python_learning/python3_absolute_beginners/chapter_5_lists.md

 # Sequences

 Python supports negative indexing of sequences.
-First index is 0 while last element index is counted in reverse as -1, last but previous element index -2 and so on.
+First index is 0 while last element index is counted in reverse as -1, last but previous element with index -2 and so on.

 ## Using python help